 Travel expenses: One return economy-class ticket to wherever you want me to show up, plus cab fare or a ride from the station to wherever I’ll be staying.
-If I am traveling with my partner, who drives, this can be gas money upon presentation of receipts.
+If I am traveling with someone who drives, this can be gas money upon presentation of receipts.

 Accommodations: Hotel accommodations are greatly appreciated, but not strictly necessary.
 In some cities, I have friends I enjoy staying with (please inquire).
-If a hotel is not within your budget, I am happy to be billeted with a community member under the following conditions: a smoke-free space, a quiet room with a door that closes and which is free of pets and pet hair, a reliable wifi connection, and (depending on the length of my stay) a bit of space in the fridge.
+If a hotel is not within your budget, I am happy to be billeted with a community member under the following conditions: a space that’s free of smoke, incense, scented candles, air fresheners and perfumes; a quiet room with a door that closes and which is free of pets and pet hair; a reliable wifi connection; and (depending on the length of my stay) a bit of space in the fridge.

 IMPORTANT: If weather causes travel delays such that I am unable to return home at the expected time, I ask that the host organization provide me with suitable accommodations and transportation to and from those accommodations so that I don’t end up paying out of pocket for a last-minute hotel.
 If your event is held in the winter months in a snowy area, such that flight delays aren’t unusual, it may be useful to plan for this eventuality ahead of time.

 The following rates apply to my existing list of workshops (over 30 topics).
 If you would like me to provide a specifically tailored one-time keynote address, a longer training session (half- or full-day, full weekend, etc.), a workshop on a special topic not on my existing workshop list, or other types of teaching, please contact me to inquire about terms.